karanpratapsingh/learn-go/README.md

 ## Pointer to a Pointer

-Here's an interesting idea...can we create a pointer to a pointer.
-And the answer is yes!
+Here's an interesting idea...can we create a pointer to a pointer?
+The answer is yes!
 Yes, we can.

 ```go
 package main